remy/remysharp.com/public/blog/on-making-ffconf-a-safe-place.md

 As [one attendee](https://twitter.com/almostobsolete/status/662679575932092416) put it: "some difficult and uncomfortable truths".

-Then when (at least) one individual is both talking during the session and after, loudly, making sure he's heard that *he* does not agree and dismisses these ideas, what *he* is saying to the women is: "I do not have respect for you".
+Then when (at least) one individual is both talking during the session and after, **loudly, making sure he's heard by nearby men & women** that he does not agree and dismisses these ideas, what *he* is saying to the women is: "I do not have respect for you".

 When I heard about this from a few of the women that attended our event, although they were offended, they passed it off with *that's just men, I've seen worse*.